pappasam/toml-sort/README.md

 ## Motivation

- This library strives to sort TOML files by providing the following features:
+ This library sorts TOML files, providing the following features:

 * Sort tables and Arrays of Tables (AoT)
 * Option to sort non-tables / non-AoT's, or not